Olaf Lange (basketball): Chicago Sky

 In 2019, James Wade hired Lange to join his coaching staff in Chicago with the Sky.
 Wade had known Lange a long time, as they coached against and with each other over in Europe.
 Lange was also a coach in San Antonio for Wade's wife Edwige Lawson-Wade in 2010.
 Lange was in Chicago for three-seasons, including being a part of the 2021 WNBA Championship, which he won over his wife, Brondello.

 New York Liberty

 Lange reunited with his wife, Brondello, when she was hired by the New York Liberty in the off-season prior to the 2022 WNBA season.
 In their first season together since their days in San Antonio, Lange and Brondello helped guide the Liberty into the playoffs after a slow start to the season.

+Toronto Tempo

+In 2026, it was announced that Lange was named as the associate head coach for the Toronto Tempo for the team's inaugural season joining his wife, Brondello, who is acting as the team's head coach.

 Personal life

-Lange is married to Sandy Brondello, the current head coach of the New York Liberty.
+Lange is married to Sandy Brondello, the current head coach of the Toronto Tempo.
 They have two children, Brody and Jayda, together.
 The two met years ago in Germany when Brondello was playing and Lange was a young assistant coach on that team.

 During the 2020 COVID bubble year that the league spent in Florida, the couple decided to not live together, as they were coaching for two separate teams at the time.